eclipse-opensmartclide/smartclide-docs/docs/index.md

 ## License

-Distribute under the Eclipse Public License 2.0.
+Distributed under the Eclipse Public License 2.0.
 See [LICENSE](https://github.com/eclipse-researchlabs/smartclide-docs/blob/master/LICENSE) for more information.